-Students and parents should check with the prospective college or university to determine necessary exam scores if a particular course will count toward the student's desired degree plan.
+Students and parents should check with the prospective college or university to determine necessary exam scores if for a particular course will count toward the student's desired degree plan Students and parents can visit the AP Credit Policy Search on the College Board website to determine college credit offered by their interested Institutes of Higher Education by AP exam, or they can visit their prospective college or universities website..
 Though AP is widely accepted among colleges and universities, it is important to keep in mind that not all will accept credit earned in AP courses.